Mixing induced by Faraday surface waves: Conclusions

 \section{Conclusions}

-In this study, we investigated mixing between two miscible fluids with a small density contrast, induced by large amplitude standing waves at surface level.
-Surface waves were generated using time-periodic vertical acceleration, triggering the Faraday instability.
-The resulting standing wave allowed us to isolate and study the short- and long-term evolution of the stratification through laboratory experiments and numerical simulations.
+We investigated how Faraday surface waves mix two miscible fluids with a small density contrast.
+Large-amplitude standing waves were generated at the free surface by a time-periodic vertical acceleration triggering the Faraday instability.
+We followed the short- and long-term evolution of the stratification through laboratory experiments and numerical simulations.

-Through a combination of laboratory experiments and direct numerical simulations, we identified two distinct mixing regimes for the short-term evolution : (i) one primarily driven by a secondary destabilization of the miscible interface, and (ii) another where mixing is boosted by the coupling between the secondary destabilization and surface dynamics.

-Secondary destabilization is driven by surface waves that advect the interface, leading to the development of parametric instabilities and turbulent mixing.
-As the forcing amplitude increases, coupling with surface dynamics becomes increasingly important, drawing heavy fluid parcels from the disrupted interface upwards into the mixed layer.
-This process is compounded by the collapse of large cavities, which results in the injection of bubbles and light fluid deep into the lower layer, enhancing vertical mixing.

-The long-term evolution of the stratification revealed a non-monotonic behaviour of the entrainment with respect to the forcing amplitude and initial stratification depth.
-We identified turbulence injected downwards by breaking and non-breaking surface waves as the dominant mixing mechanism.
-In this context, non-monotonicity arises from the competition between two counteracting effects: the decreasing energy barrier at the interface, due to the progressive homogenization of the upper layer, and the exponential decay with depth of the energy injected at surface level.
-This leads to the (eventual) saturation of the mixed layer height.
-We also observed a progressive decoupling of the interface from the surface dynamics, a direct consequence of the entrainment process, consistent with predictions from linear theory.

-Qualitatively, DNS effectively replicates experimental observations, capturing key features of the free surface and interfacial waves.
-Quantitatively, while the global energy levels show good agreement (with transient peaks reaching up to twice the stationary values), DNS exhibited faster entrainment and diffusion compared to experiments.
-These quantitative discrepancies are likely attributable to differences in the Schmidt number.
-Specifically, the increased dissipation and the longer time required for Faraday waves to develop numerically had an unanticipated effect on the interface width.
-It is also possible that the spatial resolution influences the droplet size distribution and the scalar dissipation.
-These differences, which come from a compromise between accuracy and computational cost, were considered to be small, but may accumulate over extended periods of time.

-The strong qualitative and quantitative agreement between our direct numerical simulations and laboratory experiments under the investigated conditions provides a solid foundation for understanding the dominant mixing mechanisms.
-An important area for future investigation is how these results scale to larger systems and different fluid properties often encountered in industrial processes.
-This experimental and numerical setup offers promising avenues for broader applications, particularly in oceanographic studies.
-While Faraday waves and ocean waves differ in their generation and characteristics, our ability to isolate specific effects could also guide the improvement of existing parametrizations for wave-driven mixing in geophysical models. \backsection[Supplementary data]{ Supplementary material and movies will be available upon publication. }
+The sustained driver of mixing is turbulent entrainment.
+Wave breaking, splash-down and the cavity collapse of large crests inject turbulent energy into the fluid below, homogenizing the upper layer and progressively pushing the interface downward.
+Two further mechanisms modify the mixing over short timescales, a long-range mechanism and a short-range mechanism, both driven by the oscillating strain of the surface wave.